 After some time, he took it upon himself to order the butter toast bread and coffee for himself without being asked and even when our father was not around to meet him.
 This became a daily routine and went for a few months.
 When we complained that the guy was taking advantage of our kindness, our father told us to let “Haji” continue with what he was doing as a way to help him out.
 Then strangely for about a week , “Haji” did not come to our shop.
 We thought perhaps he had found employment or had earned some commission in his brokering business.

 One day our father received a letter from Ministry of Labour which required him to meet with an officer there to answer to a complaint lodged by Haji that he did not pay “Haji” his salary for a few months.
 Our father was furious to be wrongly accused.

-Through his friends he was able to locate “Ali” and dragged him to Ministry of Labour to meet the officer.
-“Ali” admitted that he was only trying to extract some money from our father in making the untrue complaint which was promptly dismissed.
+Through his friends he was able to locate “Haji” and dragged him to Ministry of Labour to meet the officer.
+“Haji” admitted that he was only trying to squeeze some money from our father in making the complaint which was promptly dismissed.

-Our father told “Ali” never to come to our shop again as he had bitten the hand that fed him.
+Our father told “Haji” never to come to our shop again as he had bitten the hand that fed him.